Elina Haavio-Mannila: Career

 During her academic career, Haavio-Mannila was often in the media commenting on social issues and writing several books.
-She has been a member of the Marriage Law, Alcohol Act, Working Time and Working Conditions Committees.
-She has held leadership positions in Finnish and international scientific organizations and continues to participate in international conferences through presentations of her ongoing research.
+She was a member of the Marriage Law, Alcohol Act, Working Time and Working Conditions Committees.
+She had held leadership positions in Finnish and international scientific organizations and continued to participate in international conferences through presentations of her ongoing research.

 Associations

 Haavio-Mannila was elected a member of the Finnish Academy of Science and Letters in 1975.
-She has been a member of the Academia Europaea since 1993, and served as the head of the Finnish Academy of Sciences (1995–1996).
+She had been a member of the Academia Europaea since 1993, and served as the head of the Finnish Academy of Sciences (1995–1996).

-Later life
+Later life and death

-In her retirement years, she has been actively involved in two broad international research projects: “Refer: Reproductive Health and Family Models in Russia, Estonia and Finland” and “Gentrans: Generations Chain - Study on Interaction and Helping each other with Large Baby Boomers and Their Children and Parents”.
-She characterizes retirement research as volunteering, for which she has received congressional assistance with travel and a computer.
-Haavio-Mannila has been following the development of computing for several decades and says she is "completely happy when I open my computer and find the files I need for the article, book, or message I have at hand".
-In her research, she is attracted by the statistical analysis she "designs at night by bedtime and in the morning before getting up".
+In her retirement years, she had been actively involved in two broad international research projects: “Refer: Reproductive Health and Family Models in Russia, Estonia and Finland” and “Gentrans: Generations Chain – Study on Interaction and Helping each other with Large Baby Boomers and Their Children and Parents”.
+She characterized retirement research as volunteering, for which she had received congressional assistance with travel and a computer.
+Haavio-Mannila was following the development of computing for several decades and said she was "completely happy when I open my computer and find the files I need for the article, book, or message I have at hand".
+In her research, she was attracted by the statistical analysis she "designs at night by bedtime and in the morning before getting up".

+On 27 September 2025, it was announced that Haavio-Mannila had died at the age of 93.
+According to the University of Helsinki, she died on 25 September 2025.